012 FW 1

 1.13 Does the Service ever amend Director’s Orders?
 We rarely amend Orders because they are only in effect for 18 months, and we incorporate them into Manual chapters.
 Follow the guidelines below if you need to change the content of an Order:

 A. Consult with PDM about the potential change.

 B. Unless there is a justifiable reason to retain the original Order number, do not amend the Order.
 Instead, restate the text with the changes and indicate what Order it supersedes.

 C. After the Director’s signature, PDM will revoke the old Order and issue a new Order number.

 B. When you incorporate the content of an Order into an existing Service Manual chapter without making substantive changes to the meaning of the Order or the chapter, the AD–BPHR can approve the publication of a revised chapter (see 011 FW 1).
 If there is a question about whether or not we should make the content of the Order long-term policy, the AD–BPHR may send the revised chapter to the Director for signature.

 C. If the revised chapter contains substantive differences from the Order or if the Order becomes a new chapter, then the Director approves it.

-For more information on the content of this chapter or about this website, contact Krista Holloway of the Division of Policy and Directives Management at Krista_Holloway@fws.gov.
+For more information on the content of this chapter or about this website, contact Krista Bibb of the Division of Policy and Directives Management at Krista_Bibb@fws.gov.